tylert/yummy-scripts/brunch/waffles.rst

-Waffles
+4 cups flour

-2 cups all-purpose flour
+4 tsp baking powder
-2 teaspoons baking powder
+4 tbsp sugar
-1/2 tbsp cinnamon
+1 tbsp cinnamon
-2 tablespoons sugar
+1 tsp vanilla extract
-1/2 teaspoon vanilla extract
+4 tbsp melted butter (or oil if your choice)
-4 tablespoons unsalted butter, melted (or any vegan oil substitute - I use olive oil) 2 cups milk (or any vegan dairy subtitute)
+2 cups vanilla almond milk (or milk of your choice)

-Preheat the waffle iron according to the manufacturer's instructions.
+In a large bowl combine all dry ingredients.

-In one medium bowl sift together flour, baking powder, and salt.
-Set aside.
+In a medium bowl combine all wet ingredients and whisk to disperse the butter (oil), then pour over the wet ingredients and mix until all dry ingredients are combined.

-In a second bowl the vanilla extract, melted butter and milk, whisk to combine.
-Combine the milk mixture with the flour mixture and whisk just until blended.
-Do not over mix.
+Follow waffle maker instructions for cooking time.

-Pour enough batter in iron to just cover waffle grid.
-Close and cook as per manufacturer's instructions until golden brown, about 2 to 3 minutes.
-Serve immediately.
+This is a double batch, so spliting it in half will work pefectly.
+The double batch makes 10-11 rectangle 6x4 waffles.

-Note: I usually double the recipe and freeze the waffles.
-Defrost in fridge overnight and reheat in toaster, watching not to over toast them.
+They freeze really well, so you will have future breakfasts in a few minutes.
+Let them cool completely then put into a freezer safe container or plastic bag.
+Simply remove from the freezer and reheat them in the toaster or defrost overnight and toast the next morning.